Patrick's Day Parade 2019 Joyce-Cycle

 There will also be a poetry competition on the theme of bicycles, in collaboration with Poetry Ireland https://www.poetryireland.ie/, with winners in the under and over 16 categories.
 The writers will win a cash prize.
 Winning Poems will be published online and printed.
 Printed poems on cards and book markers will be given out to the public viewers on the day to encourage interaction.

 Dublin Cycling Campaign will be in the main body of the parade.
 We will be ahead of a marching band and guaranteed RTE live coverage, we will also be included in the Irish Times Festival Guide and the main St. Patrick’s Day Festival Guide.
 Why not join with us in this great cross cultural celebration.
 Be part of this wonderful Joyce-Cycle!
+We are supported in this venture by Healthy Ireland

 For more information contact: Donna Cooney: Co-ordinator Joyce-Cycle for Dublin Cycling Campaign